Mërgim Berisha: 2020–21 season

-On 13 September 2020, Berisha commenced his season with the club by winning in the opening match of 2020–21 season against Wolfsberger AC after being named in the starting line-up.
+On 13 September 2020, Berisha commenced his season with the club by winning in the opening match of the season against Wolfsberger AC after being named in the starting line-up.

 On 3 November, Berisha scored his first UEFA Champions League goal in a 2–6 defeat against German side Bayern Munich in the 2020–21 season, he also scored in the away tie in Munich as Salzburg lost 3–1.
-On 1 December, Berisha scored two goals against Russian side Lokomotiv Moscow, which allowed Red Bull Salzburg win the match in Moscow 3–1, to secure third place in the group and reach the 2020–21 UEFA Europa League knockout phase.
+On 1 December, Berisha scored two goals against Russian side Lokomotiv Moscow, which allowed Red Bull Salzburg to win the match in Moscow 3–1, to secure third place in the group and reach the 2020–21 UEFA Europa League knockout phase.

-On 1 May 2021, Berisha scored Salzburg's opening goal in an eventual 3–0 defeat of his former club LASK in the final of the Austrian Cup, securing the club's third straight domestic cup title.
+On 1 May 2021, Berisha scored Salzburg's opening goal in a 3–0 win against his former club LASK in the final of the Austrian Cup, securing the club's third straight domestic cup title.